Vividly Autistic - Neurodiversity Affirming Resources

 Link: CoughDrop (iOS, Android, web, Chromebook — low monthly cost or free with funding)

 Cboard is free, open-source, and runs in a web browser.
-It uses the same ARASAAC pictogram library as AsTeRICS Grid, has strong Spanish-language support out of the box, and is lighter and simpler than AsTeRICS Grid which can be exactly what's needed when a family or school is just beginning and wants something they can set up in an afternoon.
+It uses the same ARASAAC pictogram library as AsTeRICS Grid, has strong Spanish-language support, and is lighter and simpler than AsTeRICS Grid, which can be exactly what a family or school needs when they're just starting out and want something they can set up quickly.

 Link: Cboard (free, open-source, web-based)